-- Manages the evaluation process through all phases including drafting this TOR - Ensure quality assurance mechanisms are operational - Consolidate and share comments on draft TOR, inception and evaluation reports with the evaluation team - Ensures expected use of relevant quality assurance mechanisms (checklists, quality support etc.) - Ensure that the team has access to all documentation and information necessary to the evaluation; facilitate the team's contacts with local stakeholders; set up meetings, field visits; provide logistic support during the fieldwork; and arrange for interpretation, if required. - Organise security briefings for the evaluation team and provide any materials as required - 55.
-An Internal Evaluation Committee has been formed as part of ensuring the independence and impartiality of the evaluation.
-The membership includes evaluation manager, technical unit in charge of school feeding programme, VAM, Senior deputy country director (Chair), and WFP Nairobi Regional Bureau Evaluation officer.
-The key roles and responsibilities of this team, includes providing input to evaluation process and commenting on evaluation products. - 56.
-An evaluation reference group has been formed, as appropriate, with representation USDA/FAS, Ministry of Education and WFP

-Country office and will review the evaluation products as further safeguard against bias and influence.

-- 57. Independent evaluation team: under the leadership of the evaluation team leader, the evaluation team will be responsible for undertaking the evaluation, as per this TOR, independently.
+- Manages the evaluation process through all phases including drafting this TOR - Ensure quality assurance mechanisms are operational - Consolidate and share comments on draft TOR, inception and evaluation reports with the evaluation team

+- Ensures expected use of relevant quality assurance mechanisms (checklists, quality support etc.) - Ensure that the team has access to all documentation and information necessary to the evaluation; facilitate the team's contacts with local stakeholders; set up meetings, field visits; provide logistic support during the fieldwork; and arrange for interpretation, if required. - Organise security briefings for the evaluation team and provide any materials as required - 35.
+An Internal Evaluation Committee will be formed as part of ensuring the independence and impartiality of the evaluation.
+The membership includes evaluation manager, technical unit in charge of school feeding programme, VAM, Deputy country director (Chair), and WFP Nairobi Regional Bureau Evaluation officer.
+The key roles and responsibilities of this team includes providing input to evaluation process and commenting on evaluation products. - 36.
+An evaluation reference group will be formed, as appropriate, with representation USDA/FAS, Ministry of Education and WFP Country office and will review the evaluation products as further safeguard against bias and influence. - 37.
+Independent evaluation team: under the leadership of the evaluation team leader, the evaluation team will be responsible for undertaking the evaluation, as per this TOR, independently.
 The evaluation team will select and interview staff from the Country Office.
 The team will also have contact with CO staff who are members of the RG during inception and dissemination.
 The CO staff who are members of the RG will be required to provide comments on the evaluation products.
 The responsibilities of the evaluation manager are clearly stated above and will, in addition to other provisions for impartiality already put in place, ensure the evaluation is implemented as per the WFP decentralized evaluation quality assurance system.
-Any support e.g. logistical support, that will be required from by the evaluation team from the CO will be discussed with evaluation manager who will in turn follow up and organize with CO. - 58.
-Other Stakeholders (Government, NGOs, and UN agencies) will be identified for interviews by the evaluation team in addition to the list provided by WFP Kenya which will be based on the preliminary stakeholder analysis detailed in table 1.
+Any support e.g., logistical support, that will be required from by the evaluation team from the CO will be discussed with evaluation manager who will in turn follow up and organize with CO. - 38.
+Other Stakeholders (Government, NGOs, and UN agencies) will be identified for interviews.
+The selection will also cover preliminary stakeholder analysis detailed in table 1.